 - Name—Change the name and how it appears in the Contents pane.

-- Visible—Check and uncheck the visibility check box to control the display of the grid on the layout.
+- Visible—Control the visibility display for the grid on the layout.

 - Origin—Specify a custom coordinate origin of x and y for the grid.